okteto/blog-proposals/deploying-an-existing-application-using-okteto-ui.md

 ![bulk-recipes branch](https://res.cloudinary.com/adeshina/image/upload/v1611604587/isccfvfifunqfmnevtp8.jpg)

-You can go on to test the new route added.
+You can go on to test the new route by replacing `localhost` from previous requests to the live application url.

 ## Conclusion